Locally Divergent Orbits on Hilbert Modular Spaces: Preliminaries

-As usual $\Q$, $\R$, and $\C$ denote the rational, real and complex numbers, respectively.
-Also, $\R_+$ (respectively, $\R_-$) is the set of non-negatives (respectively, non-positives) real numbers.
+As usual, $\Q$, $\R$, and $\C$ denote the rational, real and complex numbers, respectively.
+Also, $\R_+$ (respectively, $\R_-$) is the set of nonnegatives (respectively, nonpositives) real numbers.
 Let $\R_{>0} = \R_+ \setminus \{0\}$.
 We denote by $|\ . \ |$ the standard norms on $\R$ and $\C$.